New Mexico village seeks prayers as deadly wildfire rages

 Now, Mayor Lynn Crawford is rallying heartbroken residents once again as firefighters on Friday tried to keep wind-whipped flames from making another run at the village and the hundreds of homes and summer cabins that dot the surrounding mountainsides.

 More than 200 homes already have burned, and an elderly couple was found dead this week outside their charred residence.
-Close to 5,000 people remain evacuated.
+While power has been restored to all but a few hundred customers in the area, evacuations for close to 5,000 people remain in place.

 Crawford said the village is overflowing with donations from surrounding communities.